danielneil/Smart-Worm-Habitat/research/bin-design.md

-# Worm Habitat Design Considerations
+# Smart Worm Habitat - Detailed Design

 The Smart Worm Habitat is based on the premise of a continous flow vermicomposting system.